The Projects and Construction Review: South Africa

 iii Political risks

 Under REIPPPP's template implementation agreement, a government default includes expropriation or nationalisation of a material part of a power station or shares of an SPV, while the template PPA defines force majeure as including war, civil war, armed conflicts or terrorism.
 The occurrence of these political risks results in compensation for the SPV.
 Similar protections are provided for under the standardised PPP agreement.
-These template provisions will be subject to renewed and heightened focus by project developers and financiers of South African infrastructure projects following the adoption of the proposed amendments to the Constitution to provide for expropriation without compensation (discussed above).

 Political risk cover can also be obtained from commercial insurers (such as Lloyd's and AfriExim), export credit agencies from countries where goods and services for the relevant project are being sourced, and the World Bank's Multilateral Investment Guarantee Agency (MIGA).
 MIGA cover has not been widely used in South African project financings.